Global Medicines Program

 AS Namibia 2014 039 Andy Stergachis, PhD, MS, BPHARM – Director

 Dr. Stergachis’ research focus is pharmacoepidemiology, global medicines safety, pharmaceutical outcomes research, and public health systems research.
-He is currently PI of the University of Washington components of two pharmacovigilance projects funded by the Bill & Melinda Gates Foundation, including multi-center global clinical trials program of alternative antimalarial case management and prevention strategies in pregnancy.
-He is the PI of the UW component of a USAID-funded cooperative agreement with Management Sciences for Health on Strengthening Pharmaceutical Systems in developing countries.
+He directed a pharmacovigilance pregnancy registry study on the safety of first trimester antimalarials conducted in three sub-Saharan African countries and has developed novel approaches for HIV pharmacovigilance and strengthening pharmacy services in LMICs.
+He is currently PI of the University of Washington component of a pharmacovigilance project funded by the Bill & Melinda Gates Foundation.
+He is the PI of the UW component of a USAID-funded cooperative agreement with Management Sciences for Health on the Medicines, Technologies, and Pharmaceutical Services (MTaPS) Program.
+He is a co-investigator on a project with the Institute for Health Metrics and Evaluation (IHME) on mapping and monitoring the global burden of antimicrobial resistance.
 Through his affiliation with the Northwest Center for Public Health Practice, he also works on workforce development and research in emergency preparedness with the public health community.
-He is also affiliated with the Pharmaceutical Outcomes Research and Policy program.
-He has served on Institute of Medicine’s Committees, including the Committee on Poison Prevention and Control System, and the Committee on Assessment of the U.S. Drug Safety System.
-His international responsibilities include the Advisory Group to Global Alert and Response for the World Health Organization.
-Locally, he is a member of the Public Health Reserve Corps.

 Education